roberts-andy/petFinderSearch/README.md

       ILogger log)
 ```

-Typically C# function with a couple of new attributes that the function runtime uses to understand how this function should operate within the context of the function runtime.
+Typical C# function with a couple of new attributes that the function runtime uses to understand how this function should operate within the context of the function runtime.
 These "bindings" dictate how the function will be triggered (trigger bindings), what data sources the function will read from (input bindings) and write to (output bindings).

 In this case we have an HttpTrigger binding.
 When the runtime sees an http get or post request at the URL designated for this function, the function code will be executed.
 Information about the http request will be available to the function in the parameter that is annotated with this httpTrigger attribute.